Reportable Diseases

 Call 312-743-9000.
 After hours, dial 311.

-Know WHEN and HOW to report a disease.
+Know WHEN and HOW to report a disease

-Per the Control of Communicable Disease Code of Illinois, it is the responsibility of physicians, physician assistants, nurses, nurse aides or any other person having knowledge of any of the following diseases, confirmed or suspected, to report the case to the Chicago Department of Public Health (CDPH) within the indicated timeframe, detailed below.
+Per the Control of Notifiable Diseases and Conditions Code of Illinois, it is the responsibility of physicians, physician assistants, nurses, nurse assistants, infections preventionists, laboratory personnel, or any other person having knowledge of any of the following diseases, confirmed or suspected, to report the case to CDPH within the indicated timeframe, detailed below.

-• Any suspected bioterrorism threat or event
+• Any suspected bioterrorism threat

 • Anthrax